 All BSN-DNP applicants must have a baccalaureate or higher degree in nursing.
-CRNAs returning to complete the DNP must have a master’s degree must be in nursing or a related field.
+CRNAs returning to complete the DNP must have a master’s degree in nursing, nurse anesthesia, or a related field.
 All degrees must have been granted from a fully accredited college or university in the United States.

 All BSN-DNP applicants are required to have a bachelor's degree or higher in nursing from an accredited college or university in the United States.
 The institution granting the degree must be accredited by a regional accreditor and the nursing program must be accredited by the Commission on Collegiate Nursing Education (CCNE), the Commission for Nursing Education Accreditation (CNEA), or the Accreditation Commission for Education in Nursing (ACEN).

 All MS-DNP applicants are required to have a master's degree in nursing, nurse anesthesia, or a related field from a fully accredited college or university in the United States.
 The institution granting the degree must be accredited by a regional accreditor or an institutional accreditor recognized by the U.S. Department of Education, and the nurse anesthesia program must be accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 A list of regional accrediting agencies is available on the Council for Higher Education Accreditation website.

 How many years of RN experience are required?
 And in what areas?